Jbleezy/BO2-Reimagined/README.md

 * Removed hint when player is first attacked in solo

 ### Leapers
+* No longer give each player 2000 points when rewarded a free perk powerup
 * Initial leaper round always happens on round 5 or 6

 ### Brutus